 Nu101 Introduction to Nursing Care 2 credits

-This course will provide the opportunity to introduce Nursing students to the standards, ethics and legal standards of the role in a course that focuses on the role.
-The nursing process, observation skills and medical terminology will be included.
-The experiential laboratory learning will introduce students to key skills required for the beginning nurse including standard precautions, vital signs and professional portfolio development.
-Topics to be explored are the history and foundation of nursing, the healthcare delivery system, professional behavior and ethical behavior.
-The methods that will be used to achieve these learning goals are multitude.
-Students will be expected to demonstrate the psychomotor skill of the assessment of vital signs with hands on demonstration.
-The principles of standard precautions will be introduced and students will demonstrate the application of personal protective equipment (PPE) and perform hand hygiene the aid of Glo- Germ technology.
-Teaching methodology will include discussion, lecture, demonstration, return demonstration, the one minute summary paper, pop-quizzes and art exploration//observation skills.
-Prerequisite: Anatomy & Physiology I with C+ or higher, and a cumulative GPA of 2.8 or higher.
+This course will provide the opportunity to introduce Nursing students to the standards, ethics, and legal standards of the nurse’s role.
+The Nursing process, observation skills, and medical terminology will be included.
+Through experiential, laboratory learning, students will be introduced to key skills required for the beginning nurse including standard precautions, vital signs and professional portfolio development.
+Topics to be explored are the history and foundation of Nursing, the healthcare delivery system, professional behavior, and ethical behavior.
+Multiple methods will be used to achieve these learning goals.
+Students will be expected to demonstrate the psychomotor skill of the assessment of vital signs with hands-on demonstration.
+The principles of standard precautions will be introduced; students will also demonstrate the application of personal protective equipment (PPE) and perform hand hygiene the aid of Glo-Germ technology.
+Prerequisites: Anatomy & Physiology I with C+ or higher, and a cumulative GPA of 2.8 or higher.